valdiraraujo3/nana/README.md

 # nana
-Nana is an IA that is evolving every day.
+Nana is an AI that is evolving every day.